 In a Critical Skills class you’ll work as part of a team on ‘real world’ assignments.
-Last semester students wrote White Paper (a report and recommended course of action on a problem).
+The assignemnts last semester involved creating a Podcast and writing a White Paper (a report and recommended course of action on a problem).
 This gave students the chance to apply discipline-specific research skills while also building teamwork and communication skills.
-Check out some of the Critical Skills White Papers below: White Paper 1 White Paper 2
+Check out some of the Critical Skills White Papers here: White Paper 1 White Paper 2

 Reflections is a 3-part podcast series, which focuses on threats of disinformation to scientific knowledge, academic community and democratic process.